haseebs/continually-adapting-nns/README.md

 * `results/`: Notebooks for plotting and visualization of results
 * `tests/`: Misc tests
 * `trained_models/`: Pretrained models are saved here
+* `pybind_interface/`: Python bindings for the experiment and logging code

 ## Running the code
 Firstly, make sure that your database is up and running.
 Place the `.my.cnf` file in the project's root directory.
 All the results are logged in the mariadb database.
 For an example on how to fetch and plot these, see the `results/` folder.